fadhli00/MITTR/Phase 3: Persistence/README.md

 # Phase 3: Persistence (TA0003)

 ## Objective
-The attacker installs mechanisms to **maintain access across system restarts (reboots)**.
+The goal of this phase is to demonstrate how an attacker maintains access to a compromised system **across reboots and user logins**.

 **MITRE ATT&CK Techniques**
-- **T1547.001** – Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder
+- **T1547.001** – Boot or Logon Autostart Execution (Registry Run Keys / Startup Folder)
-- **T1053.005** – Scheduled Task/Job: Scheduled Task
+- **T1053.005** – Scheduled Task/Job (Scheduled Task)

 ---

 ## 🚩 Phase 3a: Registry Run Keys

 ### Scenario
-The attacker adds an entry to the **HKCU Run registry key** to automatically execute the implant whenever the user logs in.
+A persistence mechanism is established by adding an entry to the **HKCU Run registry key**, causing the implant to execute automatically whenever the user logs in.

 **Technique:** T1547.001 – Registry Run Keys